 WWE’s themed PPV event that’s dedicated to its proud title holders is back once again.

 And as always, both brands’ top prizes will be up for grabs as hungry contenders vie for championship glory.
 The reigning and defending WWE Champion Drew McIntyre is stepping up to do battle with “The Viper” Randy Orton in a rematch that promises to be even more brutal than their last meeting.
 And chances are high that the brand new WWE Universal Champion Roman Reigns will put his belt on the line against whoever rises up on the blue brand to face him.
-Here’s hoping that every one of the main brand’s championships are on the line and fills up Clash of Champions 2020’s card with interesting matchups.
+Here’s hoping that every one of the main brand’s championships is on the line and fills up Clash of Champions 2020’s card with interesting matchups.

 Now let’s get into who we think will leave this upcoming September 27 event as champion.